SEG2105-uottawa/SEG2105-Assignment1/README.md

 * Your names and students numbers
 * A link to your GitHub repository.

-Your GitHub repository should contain all solutions to the Assignment 1, no solution submissions via BrightSpace will be evaluated.
+Your GitHub repository should contain all solutions to the Assignment 1.
 Only the information above should be submitted to BrightSpace.
 Submissions by email will NOT be accepted.